Top-level executives hold unprecedented advanced manufacturing forum in South Carolina

 Here is what the panelists are saying about the forum:

 Knudt Flor: “A highly skilled, well-educated workforce is essential to secure the future of advanced manufacturing.
-As the need for technological innovation transforms the industry, this collaborative forum will further develop the great partnerships with higher education and industry.
+As the need for technological innovation transforms the industry, this collaborative forum further developed the great partnerships with higher education and industry.
 In the end, preparing a workforce with the skills needed to be successful in the premium automotive industry and beyond.”

 Mike Mansuetti: “The remarkable talent pipeline produced by the higher education community is essential for long-term success at Bosch.
 We value our partnerships with professors, students and graduates — the intellectual capital that enables growth throughout the advanced manufacturing community.”